 Arthritis is tenderness and swelling of one or more joints.
 Its main symptoms include joint pain and stiffness.
 No doubt, the problem gets worse with age.
 But, does it mean the problem gets worse with age.
 Read the given topic properly as we have mentioned whether aging is the primary cause of arthritis.

-Many people suffer from the problem of arthritis which is referred to as swelling of one or more joints.
-But, this is also true many misconceptions are associated with this condition.
+Many people suffer from the problem of arthritis, which is swelling of one or more joints.
+But this is also true many misconceptions are associated with this condition.
 People believe that this occurs with age.
-If that were the case, then arthritis would be unavoidable which is not the case
+If that were the case, then arthritis would be unavoidable, which is not the case.

-According to the CDC (Centers for Disease Control and Prevention), “Arthritis is common in people after the age of 65, but people can get affected at any age.
+According to the CDC (Centers for Disease Control and Prevention), “Arthritis is joint in people after age 65, but people can get affected at any age.
 Around two-thirds of people suffer from arthritis who are below the age of 65.
-Arthritis is common among women 26% and men 19%.
-Arthritis affects people who are overweight as compared to those who are normal weight or underweight.
+Arthritis is joint among women 26% and men 19%.
+Arthritis affects people who are overweight compared to those who are average or underweight.

 People facing Arthritis Condition are under 65 years old

-- The reason people assume arthritis is unavoidable due to aging is that osteoarthritis (most common type) gets triggered with age.
+- The reason people assume arthritis is unavoidable due to aging is that osteoarthritis (the most common type) gets triggered with age.
 This is the reason people suffering from arthritis are under 65 years old.

 - Osteoarthritis condition triggers after the age of 40.
 Rheumatoid arthritis (arthritis inflammatory type) occurs at any age.
 Systemic lupus erythematosus affects people between the age of 15 to 40.
 Before the age of 16, there is an occurrence of childhood arthritis.

 With aging, the musculoskeletal system is affected.
-The bones undergo the process of bone formation and bone absorption which is called remodeling.
-With age the balance between the two changes which triggers bone loss.
+The bones undergo the process of bone formation and bone absorption, which is called remodeling.
+With age, the balance between the two changes, which triggers bone loss.
 The bones become fragile and dense.
-The properties and composition of cartilage changes and water content reduce.
+The properties and composition of cartilage change, and water content is reduced.
 Connective tissues and ligaments become less flexible with age.
-These changes affect the musculoskeletal system with age which eventually affects the movement of the bones.
+These changes affect the musculoskeletal system with age, eventually affecting the bones’ movement.

 The problem also increases when you are not physically active.
 Moderate levels of stretching and exercise can also prove beneficial in reducing the risk of arthritis.

-In case you have any doubt or question then book your appointment with our doctor.
+In case you have any doubts or questions, then book your appointment with our doctor.